Lady holding clipboard

 The benefits of a career in Child Protection

-As an employee of the Victorian Government, you’ll also have a broad range of benefits.
+As a Victorian Government employee, you’ll also have a broad range of benefits and entitlements.
 These include professional development through training programs and study leave.
-We support work-life balance with flexible working hours, generous leave entitlements and paid paternity leave.
+We support work-life balance with flexible working hours, generous leave entitlements and paid parental leave.
 Child protection practitioners receive an additional five days of paid annual leave after 12 months of service.